Zymbit-Docs/docs/content/tutorials/encrypt-rfs/index.md

 2. Copy the original root file system files to the external device to form a temporary file system
 3. Boot to the temporary file system.
 Once booted, the temporary file system will:
 * Create a LUKS key
-* Lock the LUKS key with Zymkey
+* Lock the LUKS key with Zymbit Security Module
 * Create a LUKS volume on the original root partition.
 The standard Jetson installation creates up to 14 partitions.
 In most cases, the new partition will be mmcblk0p13 or mmcblk0p15.
 * Create an ext4 partition on the LUKS volume on the original root partition
 * Untar the root file system tarball into the converted partition